vidal-community/jax-rs-linker/README.md

 ## Annotation processor

-When JAX-RS linker is added to the classpath, its annotation processor (`com.vidal.oss.jax_rs_linker.LinkerAnnotationProcessor`) is automatically registered as a processor candidate.
+When JAX-RS linker is added to the classpath, its annotation processor (`fr.vidal.oss.jax_rs_linker.LinkerAnnotationProcessor`) is automatically registered as a processor candidate.

 Following up the previous example, `Linkers` will be generated, exposing several methods, including: